 One of the world’s largest yachts, Sailing Yacht A, has been arrested in Gibraltar over a €15.3m admiralty claim filed by the German shipyard that built it.

-The sleek, futuristic Sailing Yacht A attracted wide media attention when it sailed into port on Wednesday morning for what should have been a short refuelling stop.
+The sleek, futuristic yacht attracted wide media attention when it sailed into port on Wednesday morning for what should have been a short refueling stop.

 But just hours after its arrival, lawyers for superyacht builder Nobiskrug filed a claim in the Supreme Court against the vessel’s “owners/charterers/operators” for breach of contract.